Davidyang117/paychains-program-library/docs/src/stake-pool/quickstart.md

 ## Step 5: Withdraw from the stake pool

-Finally, if a user wants to withdraw from the stake pool, they can choose to withdraw SOL from the reserve if it has enough SOL, or to withdraw from one of the stake accounts in the pool.
+Finally, if a user wants to withdraw from the stake pool, they can choose to withdraw PAY from the reserve if it has enough PAY, or to withdraw from one of the stake accounts in the pool.

-The `withdraw.sh` script removes stakes and SOL from each of the stake accounts in the pool, given the stake pool, validator file, and amount.
+The `withdraw.sh` script removes stakes and PAY from each of the stake accounts in the pool, given the stake pool, validator file, and amount.

 ```bash